multiverseseries/mars-travelers-guide/src/twin-worlds-of-water.md

 The result of a weak magnetic field?
 The frigid desert that is modern day Mars, unable to hold heat or a substantial atmosphere.

-An atmosphere is a fragile thing, and should not be taken for granted.
+_An atmosphere is a fragile thing, not to be taken for granted._

 <a class="link" href="/modern-atmosphere">What is Mars’ modern atmosphere like?</a>